 Why Are Dogs Scared of Fireworks?

-According to a paper published in the journal Applied Animal Behavior Science, a dog’s breed has some bearing on whether or not he will be scared of loud noises.
+According to a paper published in the journal Applied Animal Behavior Science, a dog’s breed also has some bearing on whether or not he or she will be scared of loud noises.
 Classic hunting breeds, such as Great Danes and pointers, are less likely to be scared because of their genetic predisposition not to be.

 A Dog’s Loud Noise Phobia

-If you have a new dog and are unsure how they’re going to react to fireworks, you can get an educated guess for how they’d react by observing their reaction towards other loud noises, such as thunderstorms.
+If you have a new dog and are unsure how they’re going to react to fireworks, you can get an educated guess for how they’ll react by observing their reaction towards other loud noises, such as thunderstorms.
 If they hide during thunderstorms, then it’s fair to assume that they’ll be afraid of fireworks.